peterstansfeld/palavo/README.md

 ### PIO-Assisted Logic Analyser with VGA Output.

-Palavo captures the logic levels of its Raspberry Pi RP2xxx microcontoller's GPIO pins and displays them on a VGA monitor.
-It allows the user, via a simple graphical interface, to specify which GPIO pins to capture, what frequency to use to capture, which GPIO pin to use as a trigger, and what type of trigger to use.
-The user interface is controlled using a serial terminal (on a PC), a keyboard to serial terminal adapter using a Raspberry Pi Pico 2, and/or an [Argon IR Remote](https://argon40.com/products/argon-remote).
+Calling Palavo a logic analyser is a bit of a stretch, as it does precious little anlysis, but it does capture the state of its Raspberry Pi RP235x microcontoller's GPIO pins and displays them on a VGA monitor.
+It allows the user, via a simple user interface, to specify which GPIO pins to capture, the frequency at which they should be captured, which GPIO pin to use as the trigger pin to start the capturing, and what type of trigger that should be.
+The user interface is controlled using a serial terminal (on a PC), a keyboard to serial terminal adapter, and/or an [Argon IR Remote](https://argon40.com/products/argon-remote).

-PIO is Raspberry Pi's Programmable Input Output feature found on their RP2xxx microcontrollers.
-The *Assisted* in PIO-Assisted doesn't really do PIO justice as without it Palavo would not be possible.
+PIO is Raspberry Pi's amazing Programmable Input Output feature found on their RP2xxx microcontrollers.
+The *Assisted* in *PIO-Assisted* doesn't really do PIO justice as without it Palavo would not be possible.

-The VGA output uses a resolution of 640 x 480 with 6-bit colour (2 red, 2 green, 2 blue), and uses CSYNC (combined sync) instead of HSYNC and VSYNC to save a GPIO pin.
+The VGA output uses a resolution of 640 x 480 with 6-bit colour (2 red, 2 green, 2 blue), and uses CSYNC (combined sync) instead of HSYNC (horizontal sync) and VSYNC (vertical sync) to save a GPIO pin.
 Not all VGA monitors support CSYNC, but many do.
 More details about CSYNC can be found on this [HDRetrovision blog post](https://www.hdretrovision.com/blog/2018/10/22/engineering-csync-part-1-setting-the-stage).

 This project was inspired by, and uses code from, Raspberry Pi's [Logic Analyser example in the SDK.](https://github.com/raspberrypi/pico-examples/tree/master/pio/logic_analyser) as well as Hunter Adams' [PIO-Based VGA Graphics Driver for RP2040](https://github.com/vha3/Hunter-Adams-RP2040-Demos/blob/master/VGA_Graphics/README.md).